NeVi12/call-of-duty-4-cfg-checker/README.md

 3.Ready for competitive or server use

 💡 Use Cases
-1.Competitive players verifying configs before matches 2.Server admins enforcing fair play
+1.Competitive players verifying configs before matches/ 2.Server admins enforcing fair play/
-3.Developers analyzing CFG behavior
+3.Developers analyzing CFG behavior/

 📌 Status
 Actively developed and continuously improving with new detection rules and performance enhancements.